-Vulnerability of Concern Outline of the Penetration Testing (1) The evaluator performed a port scan on the TOE using a port scan tool (Nmap).
+Vulnerability Outline of the Penetration Testing (1) The evaluator performed a port scan on the TOE using a port scan tool (Nmap).
 No unexpected network service was found.
-Netcat was used as needed to attempt to execute commands.
 (2) The evaluator performed a scan using a vulnerability scanner (Nessus) and confirmed that publicly-known vulnerability which can be exploited did not exist on the network services provided by the TOE.
-For the network services provided by the TOE, it was confirmed, for the interfaces which may have functions to disclose files or execute commands (such as FTP), that prohibited commands (OS or protocol) cannot be executed.
+For the network services provided by the TOE, it was confirmed, for the interfaces which may have functions to disclose files or execute commands (such as FTP) that prohibited commands cannot be executed.
+PRET was used to confirm that no unauthorized process is executed by inputting print job commands and print files that contain unauthorized process to the TOE.
 (3) The evaluator examined the URLs of screens accessible after authentication using Burp Suite.
 The evaluator tried to access such screens by specifying URLs without authentication and confirmed that these screens could be accessed only after authentication.
-(The behavior of the check function of the session information was confirmed.)
-(4) Burp Suite (proxy type vulnerability inspection tool) was used to confirm the following points: For the input items of the screens which the use the TOE is not allowed or which can be operated by general users (login screen, password change screen, address book, etc.), the evaluator used the above tool to confirm that no problem occurs when inputting characters prohibited to use or long character strings.
+(The behaviour of the check function of the session information was confirmed.)

+Vulnerability Outline of the Penetration Testing (4) Burp Suite Pro was used to confirm the following points: For the input items of the screens which the use the TOE is not allowed or which can be operated by general users (login screen, password change screen, address book, etc.), the evaluator used the above tool to confirm that no problem occurs when inputting characters prohibited to use or long character strings.
 For the input items which can be operated by Administrator (user management function and various setting functions), the evaluator used the above tool to confirm that no problem occurs when inputting characters prohibited to use or long character strings.